 Qnw2 - Sand and Gravel (Noah Creek Formation) - 2 to 12 m (7-40 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-Along many valleys a thin mantle of loess, reworked loess, or fine-grained alluvium (Qal) may be present.
+Along many valleys a thin mantle of loess, reworked loess, fine-grained alluvium (Qal) may be present.
 This unit includes silty colluvial deposits derived from the adjacent map units.
 In places this unit is mantled with 1 to 3 m (3-10 ft) of fine to medium, well sorted medium to fine sand derived from wind reworking of the alluvium.
 This unit encompasses deposits that accumulated in low-relief stream valleys during the Wisconsin Episode and Hudson Episode.
 Seasonal high water table and some potential for flooding.

-Qnw3 - Sand and Gravel Shallow to Bedrock (Noah Creek Formation) - 1 to 3 m (3-10 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
+Qnw3 - Sand and Gravel Shallow to Bedrock (Noah Creek Formations) - 1 to 3 m (3-10 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
 May be overlain by up to 2 m (7 ft) of silty alluvial material.
 In places mantled with fine to medium well-sorted feldspathic quartz sand derived from wind reworking of the alluvium.
 Fractured carbonate bedrock is less than 5 m (16 ft) below the land surface.
 The unit encompasses deposits that accumulated in river and stream valleys during the late Wisconsin as well as exhumed Pre-Illinois Episode deposits of the Wolf Creek and Alburnett formations.

 Qof - Outwash fan (Noah Creek Formation) - Thickness can be quite variable from 3 to 12 m (10-39 ft) of yellowish-brown coarse-grained sand and gravel.
-May overlie yellowish to grayish brown usually calcareous, stratified loam to silt loam to sandy loam diamicton or gray, calcareous, massive, dense loam diamicton (Sheldon Creek Fm.); textures can be quite variable.
+May overlie gray, calcareous, massive, dense loam diamicton (Dows Fm.- Alden Mbr. or Sheldon Creek Fm.).
 Narrow low-relief apron that gently slopes away from the moraine front.
 Seasonal high water table.